Suspect charged with five murders in shotgun attack on Maryland newsroom

 The newspaper’s editors left the editorial page blank with a note saying that they were speechless.

+Photographs that were widely shared on social media showed newspaper staffers working on laptops in a parking garage to produce Friday’s edition while they waited to learn the fate of colleagues after the shooting.

 Ramos brought a defamation lawsuit in 2012 against Eric Hartley, a former staff writer and columnist with Capital Gazette, and Thomas Marquardt, then its editor and publisher, a court filing showed.
-Neither Hartley nor Marquardt are still employed by the paper.
+Neither Hartley nor Marquardt is still employed by the paper.

 An article by Hartley had contended that Ramos had harassed a woman on Facebook and that he had pleaded guilty to criminal harassment, according to a legal document.